Skip to main content

 • Say the issue was that the brakes failed to engage completely or at all, and the tortfeasor points to that as the cause of the accident.
 How could they have known the brakes would fail at exactly that moment?

 • This is another case where brakes do not just break overnight.
 Any reasonable driver would have experienced a little bit of stickiness, more noise, taking longer to come to a complete stop, and other common symptoms.
-Most vehicles’ brakes are designed to purposefully make noise as they wear down so the driver is aware that they need to be replaced soon.
+Most vehicles’ brakes are designed to purposefully make noise as they wear down, so the driver is aware that they need to be replaced soon.

 Asking the Right Questions Up Front

 This is where the negligent maintenance action comes in.
-You have uncovered an issue that it seems like the driver would almost definitely have to have been aware of before the incident.
-When speaking to the tortfeasor, be sure to determine:
+You have uncovered an issue that it seems like the driver would almost definitely have been aware of before the incident.
+Depositions can go a long way for a subrogating lawyer building a case that the tortfeasor was, in fact, the party who breached reasonable duty of care.

 • How often the vehicle was inspected/maintained